yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

-Let's do some `challenging` things, + Integrate everything, (otherwise how dull life is......)
+Let's do some `challenging` things, + Integrate them, (otherwise how dull life is.........)

 <br>